A Web-based Course in Grammar Formalisms and Parsing

 Background

-Since late 2001 I have been working on a web-based textbook on the logical foundations and grammar writing in HPSG.
-As a textbook designed for use in an eLearning environment, it is accompanied by teaching software that gives the reader immediate feedback and help in solving the exercises in each section.
+From late 2001 through early 2004 I wrote the first version of a web-based textbook on the logical foundations and grammar writing in HPSG.
+As a textbook designed for use in an e-learning environment, it was accompanied by teaching software that gave the reader immediate feedback and help in solving the exercises in each section.
 The electronic version of the textbook (the ILIAS edition), created in collaboration with two subcontractors within the project Grammar Formalisms and Parsing of the MiLCA consortium, was completed in April 2004, with minor revisions being made in the first quarter of 2005.

-Whereas the ILIAS edition of the textbook will stay frozen in the state it reached in early 2005, I will keep extending the PDF edition.
-Users of these materials should thus occasionally check whether they still have the latest version.
-Despite the fact that this is still work-in-progress, I will make an effort to ensure that every release provided on this web page is internally fully consistent and functional.
-Therefore, no matter which version you use, please let me know about any errors you might find in the text and about any problems you encounter with links or software.
+Whereas the ILIAS edition of the textbook remained frozen in the state it reached in early 2005 (and, with software upgrades of the e-learning platform, at some point disappeared altogether), the PDF edition is still available 20 years later.
+Please let me know about any errors you might find in the text and about any problems you encounter with links or software.

 Enjoy!